 - Thrall and his warriors were able to kill the three murloc guardians (not Guardians of Tirisfal goddammit) -who were trapping them- and the murloc sorcerer, but it was too late for the troll leader.

 - The dying Sen'jin revealed a vision: That Thrall would lead the Darkspear tribe to greatness.
 Thrall then offered the remaining trolls a place in the Horde for the kindness they had shown the orcs.

 - The Horde, with the Darkspears now assembled into it, escaped the sea witch's wrath and fended the murlocs off just enough to repair their ships, and then made their way to the shores of Kalimdor.

 - A mysterious prophet (Medivh) appeared during a council in the throne room of king Terenas Menethil II to urge him to escape an impending doom by leading his people to Kalimdor.
-King Terenas defies his advice.
+King Terenas defied his advice.

-- With recent orc breakouts from internment camps, Blackrock orcs started raiding the towns of Lordaeron, which sees prince Arthas Menethil and his mentor, Uther Lightbringer, working hand in hand to stop them at Strahnbrad.
+- With recent orc breakouts from internment camps, Blackrock orcs started raiding the towns of Lordaeron, which saw prince Arthas Menethil and his mentor, Uther Lightbringer, working hand in hand to stop them at Strahnbrad.

 - Only weeks later, Arthas was joined by his lover, Jaina Proudmoore, to investigate a much more sinister threat: The Plague of Undeath.

-- After engaging undead forces at the town of Brill, they encountered skeletons, a necromancer, an abomination made out of stitched corpses, and a granary that contained grain infected with the Plague.
+- After engaging undead forces at the town of Brill, they encountered skeletons, a necromancer, an abomination made out of stitched corpses and a granary that contained grain infected with the Plague.

 - The grain crates bore the seal of Andorhal, the primary distributer of grain throughout Lordaeron.